 Instead of the traditional wood or marble kitchen peninsula, try using a metal table with a tempered glass top as your kitchen focal point.
 Pair the piece with slim-legged dining chairs to maintain an uncluttered kitchen.
 Expose chrome appliances and utensils with industrial, do-it-yourself upper shelves.
 Install long pendant lights and occasional greens to balance the open look.

 Your HDB does not need to undergo a major renovation to change its overall appeal.
 Mixing some elements, like brass, with an originally neutral palette will create a fresh and unexpected design upgrade for your kitchen.
 You do not need to change your chrome fridge to create a cohesive look in your kitchen.
 Embrace a neutral and metal theme by simply adding brass decorations and metal-legged chairs.
 These brassy pieces will also serve as reflective surfaces to make your kitchen look more spacious.

 16. Incorporating Bold and Daring Colours

 Bright colours ignite life and energy in your kitchen.
 Playful combinations do not only look fresh, but they provide an unforgettable charm to your space.
-Vibrant paints highlight your kitchen focal points and provide depth to neutral walls.
+Vibrant paints highlight your kitchen's focal points and provide depth to neutral walls.

 Incorporating bold colours into your kitchen might be a little bit challenging, but when done right, you will see a boost in the charm of your kitchen.

-Add some personality with a Retro Coloured Kitchen
+Add Some Personality with a Retro Coloured Kitchen